Bruce-CodeMan/LangChain_Ops/README.md

 ## **🚀 How to choose the PDF method?**

 ```
-PyMuPDFLoader is the fastest of the PDF parsing options, and contains detailed metadata about the PDF and its pages, as well as returns one document per page
+PyMuPDFLoader is the fastest of the PDF parsing options,
+And contains detailed metadata about the PDF and its pages,
+As well as returns one document per page
 ```